United States

 No registration fee

-This meeting is supported by funding from NSF/Office of Polar Programs/Antarctic Sciences
+This meeting is supported by funding from U.S. National Science Foundation (NSF)/Office of Polar Programs/Antarctic Sciences

 Meeting Program Book with schedule, abstracts and links to recordings